airlacodes/APIKit/README.md

 This framework is a work in progress and not yet ready for use.
+But anyone is welcome to contribute or use anything they see!

 # APIKit
 Connect with an API faster